Dr. Alonzo A. Crim

 Dr. Crim retired from the Atlanta School System in 1988 after 15 years of dynamic leadership.
 He later served as the Professor of Education at Georgia State University and established the Chair of the Benjamin E. Mays Professor of Urban Leadership.
 Both men were committed to a philosophy of requiring excellence in the education of those typically least well-served by the larger society.

-Today, Dr. Crim’s legacy continues through the activities of the Alonzo A. Crim Center for Urban Educational Excellence, a nonprofit 501(c)(3) organization at Georgia State University’s College of Education.
+Today, Dr. Crim’s legacy continues through the activities of the Alonzo A. Crim Center for Urban Educational Excellence, a nonprofit 501(c)(3) organization at Georgia State University’s College of Education & Human Development.
 His daughter, Dr. Susan Crim McClendon, is the immediate past associate director of the Center where she continued the legacy of Dr. Crim and of his mentor, Dr. Benjamin E. Mays, who served as president of the Atlanta Board of Education for twelve years.